-Their vineyard was originally planted in the 1960s by Harry Tulloch.
+Harry Tulloch originally planted the vineyard sometime in the 1960s.
 In 1999 the Wilson family purchased part of the lands, and leased additional land behind the winery for a total of 24 acres.
 They make some lovely wines, including a late harvest gewurztraminer, one of my favourite whites.

 We got back in the van and Tex took us to a small area of specialty shops for tastings of another kind: cheese and chocolate!
 We started at Smelly Deli Cheese Shop:

 The cheeses in the tasting were all soft, spreadable cheeses.
 But they did have hard cheese behind the counter, as well as oils, vinegars, mixed nuts, and other spreads.

 Then we headed to the chocolate shop for something sweet: